shemogumbe/trip_weaver/README.md

 - Frontend: React + TypeScript (in `frontend/`)
   - Connects to a streaming endpoint (SSE) to show live planning progress
   - Renders the final plan (flights, stays, activities, day‑by‑day itinerary)
+  - Client‑side export: download the rendered plan as PDF or JSON (no backend export routes)

 - Backend: FastAPI (in `backend/app/`)
   - Orchestrates a set of “agents” that each produce part of the trip